Quick start

 The formula in plain language

-In plain language: The calculator finds wall area from room perimeter and height, subtracts estimated doors and windows, adds waste, divides by roll coverage, and rounds up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator finds wall area from room perimeter and height, subtracts estimated doors and windows, adds waste, divides by roll coverage, rounds up, and multiplies by roll price when entered.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer